happycube/cxadc-linux3/README.md

 ### 2021-11-28 - Updated Documentaton

-- Change 10bit to the correct 16bit as thats whats stated in RAW16 under the datasheet and thats what the smamples are in format wise.
+- Change 10bit to the correct 16bit as thats whats stated in RAW16 under the datasheet and thats what the actual samples are in format wise.
 - Cleaned up and added examples for ajusting module parameters and basic real time readout information.
-- Added notations of ABLS2-40.000MHZ-D4YF-T a drop in repalcement crystal that adds 40mhz 8bit and 20mhz 16bit abbility for low cost for current market PCIE cards.
+- Added notations of ABLS2-40.000MHZ-D4YF-T a drop in repalcement crystal that adds 40mhz abbility at low cost for current market PCIE cards.
-- Added doumentation for sixdb mode selection
+- Added doumentation for sixdb mode selection.